-- 1. The Facilitator Guide must be developed to support both online and face to face (in person) delivery. - 2.
-The Facilitator Guide must provide sufficient information to support someone unfamiliar with the subject matter to deliver the content. - 3.
-All materials developed must be surrendered to The Centre for Volunteering and cannot be used, shared, or modified without prior permission. - 4.
-The Facilitator Guide must be provided in .doc or .docx format. - 5.
-The Slide Deck must be provided in .ppt or .pptx format. - 6.
-If required, the Project Partner is responsible for engaging with Subject Matter Experts (including those with lived experience from the priority group(s) identified for the project) and legal for accuracy and currency. - 7.
-The Project Partner must ensure the priority group(s) identified for the project are adequately and appropriately reflected and represented in the content. - 8.
-Branding guidelines will be provided by The Centre for Volunteering and the Project Partner must incorporate them into the design. - 9.
-A date and time for the delivery of the webinar will be coordinated and agreed between the Project Par and The Centre for Volunteering. - 10.
-The Project Partner is responsible for ensuring they have adequate audio/visual capabilities and equipment to deliver the webinar on Zoom. - 11.
-The webinar will be recorded and made available on the National Knowledge Base. - 12.
+- 1. Unless an agreement is made between The Centre for Volunteering and the Project Partner: - a.
+The Facilitator Guide must be developed to support both online and face to face (in person) delivery. - b.
+The Facilitator Guide must provide sufficient information to support someone unfamiliar with the subject matter to deliver the content. - c.
+All materials developed must be surrendered to The Centre for Volunteering and cannot be used, shared, or modified without prior permission. - d.
+The Facilitator Guide must be provided in .doc or .docx format. - e.
+The Slide Deck must be provided in .ppt or .pptx format. - 2.
+If required, the Project Partner is responsible for engaging with Subject Matter Experts (including those with lived experience from the priority group(s) identified for the project) and legal for accuracy and currency. - 3.
+The Project Partner must, where appropriate, refer to existing resources available on the National Knowledge Base. - 4.
+The Project Partner must ensure the priority group(s) identified for the project are adequately and appropriately reflected and represented in the content. - 5.
+Branding guidelines will be provided by The Centre for Volunteering, and the Project Partner must incorporate them into the design. - 6.
+A date and time for the delivery of the webinar will be coordinated and agreed between the Project Partner and The Centre for Volunteering. - 7.
+The Project Partner is responsible for ensuring they have adequate audio/visual capabilities and equipment to deliver the webinar on Zoom. - 8.
+The webinar will be recorded and made available on the National Knowledge Base. - 9.
 The Centre for Volunteering will manage all registrations and promotion of the webinar.